 It’s a common assumption that indoor pets and a clean house or simply can’t go together.
-If you’re a pet owner, you know the struggle of trying to keep your home clean while also balancing life with your four-legged friends.
-But don’t stress – it really IS possible to keep your home looking and smelling fresh and clean, even with your furry residents in tow!
+But who says you can't have the best of both worlds – a home filled with the warmth and companionship of indoor pets, and a clean, fresh sanctuary that's ready to welcome guests at any moment?
+If you’re a pet owner, you're well aware of the delicate dance required to keep your living space looking fabulous while sharing it with your four-legged friends.
+But don’t stress – it really IS possible to strike the perfect balance and keep your home looking and smelling fresh and clean, even with your furry residents in tow!
+Here’s how…

 Proper Cleaning Materials

-The tools you use for cleaning are key in making routine upkeep with pets quicker and easier.
-Consider the type of flooring you have in any area in which your pet is allowed.
+- Consider the type of flooring you have in any area in which your pet is allowed.
 If you have hardwood, tile, or other hard flooring, an electric sweeper is certainly a time saver.
 These handy tools are great for picking up those little fur tumbleweeds you see rolling around.
 For carpeted areas, a vacuum that specializes in picking up pet hair is an investment that will pay for itself in the amount of fur it extracts from your carpet fibers alone.
-Some vacuums also come equipped with hard flooring tools that are quite effective, too.
+Some vacuums come equipped with hard flooring tools that are quite effective.
 It’s also a good idea to wet mop your hard floors at least once a week with a pet-safe cleaner.
-Drop & Mop Tablets are a fantastic all-purpose floor cleaner that use no harmful chemicals, and they’re perfectly safe to use around children and pets.
+Drop & Mop Tablets are a fantastic all-purpose floor cleaner that uses no harmful chemicals, and they’re perfectly safe to use around children and pets.